 September 22, 2016

 Ah…the underachievers, the culprits who are making your team lose.
 The underachievers are scoundrels and need to be run out of town.
 They are the ones that are usually overpaid and have become overweight and complacent in their actions.
-They have guaranteed contracts and will cruise until the last year of their contracts.
-The underachievers don’t care if they are underachieving and usually get hurt and will be unable to perform for long periods of time.
+They have guaranteed contracts and will cruise until the last year of their deals.
+The underachievers don’t care if they are underperforming and usually get hurt and will be unable to play for long periods of time.
 Unlike the overachievers, they are descending in their performance level and can very well find themselves cut loose.
 Sometimes they get cut loose while they are still owed millions.
 Now we really hate them.
 Of course, this was a harsh assessment and most of it is from our outside biased opinions.

 Now that we have thrashed all of those of don’t make the grade in their so-called area of expertise, lets breakdown why this underachieving is happening.
 There is an old description of for underachievers and it’s called the “Peter Principle”.
 The Peter principle is a concept in management theory formulated by Laurence Peter and published in 1969.
 The theory is that the selection of a candidate for a position is based on the candidate’s performance in their current role, rather than on abilities relevant to the intended role.
 Thus, employees only stop being promoted once they can no longer perform effectively, and “managers rise to the level of their incompetence.”
 Put that in a sports context and it rings true in many situations.
 Some players just are not going to reach a certain level of performance because it is beyond their skill level.
-They were given the job without a much thought for their ability and long-term chances to be successful.
+They were given the job without much thought for their ability and long-term chances to be successful.

 Another aspect and reason for perceived underachieving are the hidden injuries.
-Every athlete’s deals with injuries and some will find themselves outright unable to perform.
+Every athlete deals with injuries and some will find themselves outright unable to perform.
 Then there are the situations where the injury is not debilitating enough to take the athlete off of the field and the player tries to perform as though they are healthy.
 There are many athletes who will not disclose their injury to the public and only a select few know what is ailing them.
 I can imagine that aching muscles and backs are hardly reported on a daily basis.
 NHL Hockey players are notorious for making vague references to injuries with the notion of not letting your opponent know what your weakness is.